You will learn

 You can also use multiple filters if you'd like — the example below demonstrates a flow that would only send to people that have not placed an order since starting the flow and live in the United States.

 If someone is skipped due to failing flow filters, this person still move forward and be scheduled for the next step.
 We do not remove someone from a flow completely if they fail the flow's filters at a single step; contacts will continue to be scheduled for the next step.
 Due to the nature of some flow filters, if someone is skipped once, they will continue to be skipped for all subsequent steps.
 However, this is not true for all flow filters.
 For some, the evaluation could change as someone moves through a flow.
 For this reason, to keep behavior consistent, we do not remove someone from a flow completely if they fail the flow's filters at a single step.

-Note that the flow filter Has not been in flow in X days acts similarly to a trigger filter and is only available in metric-triggered flows.
-While metric-based flows will trigger every time someone performs the triggering action, list- and segment-based flows only trigger once, so there is no need for this filter.
+Note that the flow filter Has not been in flow in X days acts similarly to a trigger filter and is not available for list- or segment-triggered flows.
+List- and segment-based flows only trigger once, so there is no need for this filter.

 Adding additional filters to an email or SMS within a flow allows you to tailor specific messages after a person has set off a broader trigger.
 Additional filters are similar to flow filters in that they also operate at the profile level, meaning they will evaluate whether or not someone qualifies based on properties about them or actions they have previously taken.
 The crucial difference is that they only apply to a single message within the scope of the entire flow.

 For example, you may want everyone to receive the first SMS in your welcome series after they sign up, but you may not want those who have made a purchase since starting the flow to receive the fifth email.
 Additional filters allow you to narrow your audience for a single message.
 If someone is skipped by this type of filter, they will continue in the flow.